-How To Use Google Trends And its Many Features
+Google Trends And its Many Features

 Google Trends is honestly much easier to use than you may think.
 What is most important is your ability to really think about the data you collect and how it pertains to your content and product creation.

 The Market Research features I’m going to teach you about include:

 - Google Search Interest

 Use Google Trends for Keyword Research - The Foundation of Successful Marketing

 When I’m doing a topic, term or keyword search I like to keep my filters wide open because I’m trying to get as many ideas as I can.
 So I don’t really want to limit the system.

 But you can adjust the category and location if you’re looking for data that are very niche specific.

 When you type in your search term, key phrase, or topic, you’ll have two options on processing your search.
 You can either search the term or you can search the topic.